Carbs have been blamed for causing the current obesity epidemic.

 Bananas are among the world's most popular fruits.

 They are made up of about 23% carbs, either in the form of starches or sugars.

-Unripe (green) bananas are higher in starches, which transform into natural sugars as the bananas ripen (turn yellow).
+Unripe, green bananas are higher in starches, which transform into natural sugars as the bananas ripen, turning yellow in the process.